 This might sound too simple to matter, but water is life!
 That’s why you can only survive a few days without it.
 So if you want a healthy immune system, make sure you are hydrated!
 A good rule of thumb is to drink 50-75% of your body weight in ounces (for example, if you weigh 160 pounds, drink 80-120 ounces), and no—the water in coffee, sodas, or other beverages doesn’t count!

 Drinking enough water is crucial, but the quality of the water also matters.
 Avoid water bottled in plastic (unless you want to drink the plastic chemicals that leach into the water when the bottle gets warm during transit and storage).
 If you’re able to, drink spring water or invest in a good quality water filter.
 One of the more affordable water filters on the market that removes a lot of chemicals, including fluoride, is Clearly Filtered.
-You can use this link to save 25% off your first order (FYI, I do get a small kickback if you order through that link, and this helps me continue creating free and helpful content for you—so thank you!).
 The EWG also has a water filter guide here.

 Spend Time Outside